 Take a look at our article on how to write welcome emails that keeps subscribers reading for more tips on improving welcome email engagement.

-7 Tips for making effective lead capture quizzes
+7 Tips for making an effective lead capture quiz

-Shout has over two decades of experience when it comes to quizzes and we’re prepared to share that with you.
+Shout has over two decades of experience when it comes to quizzes and we’re prepared to share what we’ve learned with you.
 Here are 7 tips for optimizing your lead generation quiz: